skydonline/cs50/commerce/README.md

 Categories: Users should be able to visit a page that displays a list of all listing categories.
 Clicking on the name of any category should take the user to a page that displays all of the active listings in that category.

 Settings: Users are able to change username, first name, last name, email address of their account.
-- Users are able to update their password
+- Users should be able to securely update their password.
+It checks for if they know their current password, asks for a new password and confirmation, and then hashes the new password.

 Django Admin Interface: Via the Django admin interface, a site administrator should be able to view, add, edit, and delete any listings, comments, and bids made on the site.